michellekim3/soletstalkaboutkorea/README.md

 ## THE EDITOR

-My name is Michelle and I am a Korean-American living in California.
+The editor is Michelle Kim, and she is a Korean-American living in California.
+She enjoys immersing herself into her Korean culture and loves listening to K-Pop and watches K-dramas in her free time.

 ### KOREAN HISTORY